Fiberglass vs Pleated Air Filters

 How long do fiberglass air filters last?

-Fiberglass air filters typically last about 30 days before needing replacement.
+A typical fiberglass air filter will last about 30 days before it requires replacement.

 Are fiberglass AC filters safe?